azure-sdk/azure-sdk-for-python/sdk/contentunderstanding/azure-ai-contentunderstanding/README.md

 Before running most samples (especially those that use prebuilt analyzers) you need to:

-1. Create (or reuse) an Microsoft Foundry resource
+1. Create (or reuse) a Microsoft Foundry resource
 2. Assign the correct role so you can configure default model deployments
 3. Deploy the required foundation models (GPT and Embeddings) in that resource
 4. Map those deployments to standard model names using the SDK's `update_defaults` API (one-time per resource)